-- At least one bowl for dry food and one for water: Stainless steel or ceramic work best. - A supply of dry dog food: All dogs are fed dry food unless a special diet is needed.
-We use Natural Balance and ask that foster dogs be fed a food of that quality or higher quality. - A collar with a Cortez Rescue ID tag and a leash - A soft place to sleep: Old towels or blankets work well. - A baby gate: This comes in handy to keep certain areas of your home off-limits. - A crate: The crate should be large enough for the dog to stand up and turn around in, but not much bigger than that.
-Not all dogs use or benefit from a crate, please let us know if you would like one. - Dog treats: Giving treats is a good way to help train and build a positive relationship with your foster dog. - Dog toys: Make sure the toys are durable and appropriate for the size of your foster dog. - Grooming supplies: A well-groomed dog has a better chance of getting adopted.
+- Two bowls 1 for food, 1 for water: Stainless steel or ceramic work best (supplied by the rescue.) - A supply of dry dog food (supplied by the rescue.) - A Collar with a Cortez Rescue ID tag and a leash (supplied by the rescue.) - A Dog bed or soft place to sleep: Old towels or blankets work well.
+Let us know if you need to borrow a bed. - Dog Treats: Giving treats is a good way to help train and build a positive relationship with your foster dog. - Dog Toys: Make sure the toys are durable and appropriate for the size of your foster dog.
+Let us know if you need toys.